 At first, you might not think about it, but site speed has a HUGE impact on your customers’ purchase behavior.

-Most businesses usually even don’t check their site speed and therefore they don’t really know why users bounce off.
+Most businesses usually even don’t check their site speed and therefore they don’t know why users bounce off.

-To check your site speed, just open Google Analytics, and under the Behavior section click Site Speed – Overview section.
+To check your site speed, open Google Analytics, and under the Behavior section click Site Speed – Overview section.

 Optimize for mobile